-It’s warming up fast!
-As of April 30th I am seeing some greening buds on my birch trees near Wasilla.
-There’s still time to tap, especially Willow, Talkeetna, and other areas with snow cover.
+As winter comes to a close and the temperatures warm-up, you’ll start to see some greening buds on your birch trees.
+You should have your taps in, especially Willow, Talkeetna, and other areas with snow cover.
 Once the buds burst, the sap will get cloudy and sap flow will diminish; meaning it’s time to quit!
 Until next year …

 TAPPING A BIRCH TREE

 You can start tapping birch trees 8” in diameter or larger around Mid-April.
 Be sure your tree looks healthy and avoid any trees that have been exposed to pesticides.

 You can get a good idea if they are healthy but looking for ones with a good full crown.
 If there are lots of deadwood in the crown or fungus growth on the trunk, you could have a very old and less then healthy tree.
 If you tapped in and got brown wood instead of white you could be in a dead part of the tree.
 Look for an area of the tree to tap that looks full or prominent, like a vein.
 It will often have a healthy branch above it.

 EXPERT’S TIP: Tapping the tree on the side with full sun exposure might help get them running sooner.
 But be careful, this will also cause the sap turn earlier.
 I like to tap the east or north side of the tree to keep the sap out of the sun and fresher.
 I have learned to “read the trees” after 30 years; you may not get it right the first time!